Driving profits: Panasonic to expand in lithium-ion batteries

-OSAKA, Japan Panasonic Corp (6752.T) will expand its lithium-ion battery business, which last year added to a near-record net loss but is now contributing to a turnaround strategy targeting the auto sector, people familiar with the plans said on Wednesday.
+OSAKA, Japan Aug 21 Panasonic Corp will expand its lithium-ion battery business, which last year added to a near-record net loss but is now contributing to a turnaround strategy targeting the auto sector, people familiar with the plans said on Wednesday.

 The Japanese electronics conglomerate, smarting from $15 billion in combined losses over the last two years, will invest at least 20 billion yen ($200 million) in the year to March to boost production of both small and large lithium-ion batteries for automakers, the people said.